gsuofc/closure-calc-gui/README.md

 # Closure Calc Gui
 Calculate the closure for a survey plan using a series of line segments
+### Download
+Download the lastest stable build from the [releases](https://github.com/gsuofc/closure-calc-gui/releases) page, or the latest committed build from [the actions tab](https://github.com/gsuofc/closure-calc-gui/actions).

 ![Closure Calc GUI Screenshot, with grid of inputs on the left and visual diagram on the right](https://github.com/gsuofc/closure-calc-gui/blob/main/screenshot.png?raw=true)